-Section 3 focuses on this quantitative uncertainty analysis.
+The next section, section 3, focuses on this quantitative uncertainty analysis.
 As the modelling and assessment workflow proceeds through its iterations, the objectives should be reviewed according to risk, and complexity may be added or refined as necessary.
-As will be discussed in that section, increased complexity does not necessary result in lower uncertainty or higher confidence in the model predictions.
-In the preliminary stages, there may be no need for numerical modelling.
+In the preliminary stages, there may not be any need for numerical modelling.
 If risks are not high at any stage, nothing more may be required, and the investigation may be cut short.
 However, many resource projects are likely to pose high environmental risks.
 This means that the proponent should conduct a quantitative uncertainty assessment to a level of detail commensurate with the potential risks and consequences of the project.
-During the risk and uncertainty assessment process, socially and economically acceptable and effective risk treatments or mitigations may be identified that can be part of adaptive management strategies (see section 2.2).
+During the risk and uncertainty assessment process, socially and economically acceptable and effective risk treatments or mitigations may be identified that can be part of adaptive management strategies.

-Bioregional assessments (and geological and bioregional assessments (GBAs)) provide useful regional-scale case studies, with an emphasis on causal pathways, for environmental impact assessments of large coal mine and coal seam gas proposals.
+Bioregional Assessments (and Geological and Bioregional Assessments) provide useful regional-scale case studies, with an emphasis on causal pathways, for environmental impact assessments of large coal mines and CSG proposals.
 They also illustrate how impact assessments can address principles from the Information Guidelines requiring consideration of: